 Active, energetic and goal-oriented, the wildebeest is an animal of the herd; their survival depends on their ability to work as a team.
 Like the wildebeest, we will work together on our journey to set individual and collective goals, challenge ourselves, and stomp through obstacles as a team.
 With teamwork, determination and persistence, there’s just no stopping us from making this year another successful one at AISM.

-Ms. Hassia Ide
+Ms. Hassia Trudeau

-Welcome the “Year of the Wildebeest”!
+Welcome the “Year of the Honey Bee”

-Present trends in demographics, and with our present expansion beyond 9th grade (to 10th grade), mean that our Blended Learning Program (BLP) will continue to grow.
+AISM continues, now in its sixth year, to offer some of our education, in part, with an online learning component.
+Present trends in demographics, and with our expansion beyond 9th grade (to 10th grade), mean that our Program will continue to grow:

 Ms. Viola Johnson